aijaz/mypi22/syllabus.md

         + Just unmute yourself
         + Or raise your hand
     - I'll feel free to tell you to hold on
-    - It's ok to say I don't know
+    - It's ok to say I don't understand
+        + That's on me, not on you
+        + Different ways to explain work with different people
     - It's up to you if you want to turn your video on or not
         + It's easier for me to judge if you're confused about something if your video is on.
         + But at the end it's up to you, and I won't be offended one way or the other